leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/logging-monitoring-in-gc.md

 **Traﬃc** measures how many requests are reaching your system.
 Traﬃc is important because:
-1. It’s an indicator of current system demand.
+1. It's an indicator of current system demand.
 2. Its historical trends are used for capacity planning.
-3. It’s a core measure when calculating infrastructure spend.
+3. It's a core measure when calculating infrastructure spend.

 Sample traﬃc metrics include:
 - Network I/O